-Spring Tonic Nettle Smoothie – There’s Power in Them Greens
+Spring Tonic Nettle Smoothie – Power in Those Greens

 I’ve said it before and I’ll say it again.
 I am having such fun with my Froothie power blender.
 Mostly, I’ve only used it so far for making smoothies, but smoothies I’d never have been able to make in my old blender.
 I’ve already posted about my kefir raw cacao and goji berry smoothie.
 Today I thought I’d try a spring tonic nettle smoothie.